-Welcome to A.Vogel’s Menopause Flashes.
+Welcome to A.Vogel’s Menopause Flash.
 Today I’m going to talk to you about how my symptoms seemed to have turned up the heat again just when I thought I had them in check.
 I was doing everything right so, what’s going on, and what else can I do?

 Why have my symptoms come back?